kdelwat/Lexeme/README.md

 [CONTRIBUTING](CONTRIBUTING.md).

 ##Features
-+ Words are saved in a searchable, filterable SQLite database.
++ Words are saved in a searchable and filterable SQLite database.
 + Generate words according to a basic syllable rule, or use advanced rules to specify unique patterns for different parts of speech.
 Phonotactics rules can be further applied during generation.
 + Tag words with custom fields, for example gender or vowel harmony type, and filter the database according to any field.
 + Batch generate words from file.